-Getting a good nights sleep is important.
+Getting a good night sleep is important.
 This guide will help you understand why muscles tighten while sleeping and what you can do to avoid it happening to you.

 Why Does Muscle Stiffness Happen Overnight?